danieljgorski/scRNAseq-Hmmr-OE/README.md

 To include:
 * Abstract
 * Link to data
+* Package details
 * Instructions for analysis (single v. complete)
 * Summary of analysis with basic steps
 * Summary of results
+* Explanation that parts are interactive